deciduously/tictactoe-hs/haskell-in-english.md

 import           System.Random (randomRIO)
 ```

 The module is the first term, followed by the functions we're importing.
 This program only has the one module, but if there were more Main would be a sensible place to start looking for our program entry.
 All other modules listed here are availble in Haskell's standard library, and I'll discuss each in turn as we use it during the walkthrough.
+The module name is the first part with the specific imports from that module we use listed individually in the parens.

 I see some type declarations right under the import statements but I don't really understand what needs modelling yet, so instead I'm going to skim down and see which actual function is called first when you execute this.
 I did promise in the intro I’d do that.
 This entry-point is significant in any language but in Haskell your whole program is this value - the body of `main` will call some other functions but in Haskell, everything is a pure mathematical transformation.
 The task is to define `main` so that evaluating it plays a game of Tic Tac Toe with you to fully resolve.
 In `Main.hs` this value is also called `main` and lives at the bottom of the file:

 ```haskell
 -- line 93